carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 [//]: # " _Have you thoroughly discussed how you will attempt to solve the problem?_"
 [//]: # " _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_"

-...
+My problem statement is simple and straightforward - How can I increase my chances of picking "winning" stocks?

-My problem statement is straightforward - How can I increase my chances of picking "winning" stocks?
+My current analysis involves tracking a handful of stocks on google.com/finance.
+When time permits, I print-off quarterly and other reports and read them in detail.
+I believe that another strategy that would complement my current analysis is creating predictive models on the price of the stock.
+I feel that my feeble brain is no match for machine learning algorithms when it comes down to crunching numbers.